 Coastal Ceremonies hope this has attempted to clear up some of the confusion around the various choices you are now faced with.
 There is so much choice between amazing wedding celebrants in Ireland.

 It is important to remember it is your special day, so choose the right celebrant (ceremony officiant) for your wedding.
 Think about what reflects you both as a couple, your personalities, your belief system.
-Contact Coastal Ceremonies if you want to discuss any aspects of your ceremony or your Celebrant Options In Ireland.
+Contact Coastal Ceremonies if you want to discuss any aspects of your ceremony.
 We would love to chat.

 ~ Arrigo Boito